 “Curing” Under Eye Issues is Extreme

 Dark circles can be easily concealed by makeup, but eye bags are trickier to treat.
 There are types of cosmetic surgery to get rid of them, but they are intense and risky procedures.
 One type of blepharoplasty (surgery around the eyes) involves completely removing the fat under the eye socket.
+This is a surgical technique that should be performed only by a plastic surgeon.
 There are also laser treatments that tighten the skin rather than removing the fat.

 A less invasive treatment for temporary fluid pooling is lymphatic massage.
 This encourages your body to drain fluids by stimulating the lymph glands on your face.
 You can get it done by a professional or find tips online on how to do it yourself.
 It is not recommended to have this done on your period due to the effects of hormones on lymphatic drainage.

 The last option is to just embrace them – they are a normal result of being human, and they might even make you look mysterious and sexy.
 Next time someone calls you out for looking “haggard”, you can reply that it is just part of the natural process of ageing, and it shows you are experienced and wise.